massalabs/massa-docs/general-doc/decentralized-web.rst

 Filestore
 ---------

-From the point of the node, this functions just like another extra binary datastore in the SCE ledger, but indexed by a max-255-char string (instead of hash) and we call it the "filestore".
+From the point of the node, this functions just like another extra binary datastore in the ledger, but indexed by a max-255-char string (instead of hash) and we call it the "filestore".